Writing Fellows Program

 EP490 involves three main components:

-• Rigorous study of contemporary scholarship in college composition and pedagogy
+• Rigorous study of landmark and contemporary scholarship in college composition and pedagogy

 • Individual mentorships with faculty experienced in the teaching of college writing

 • Active peer consultations with fellow cadets in the West Point Writing Center

 In addition to EP490, the Writing Fellows Program also sponsors participation at academic conferences, off-post visits to writing programs at peer universities, and on-post lectures and panel discussions bearing on our interests.
 Moreover, the Writing Fellows Program also advances opportunities for all cadets to pursue Advanced Intensive Academic Development seminars (like "Writing Today") that investigate the role of writing at West Point, how military leaders can effectively communicate in today’s complex and rapidly changing environments, and what roles writing will have in the Army and worlds of tomorrow.

 For more information about the Writing Fellows Program or to express your interest in participating, please contact Dr. Jason Hoppe, Director.
 Current Faculty Mentors can click here for more information.